Martin: Student loan costs may rise £400/yr

 If there's no alternative, it can be a quick way to free up cash

-Many older people find themselves asset rich and cash poor – with low incomes but valuable homes.
+Many older people find themselves asset-rich and cash-poor – with low incomes but valuable homes.
 Equity release is commonly marketed as a way to spend a home's value while still living in it, either by taking a loan or selling part.

-For example: Borrow £20,000 aged 65 at 6.5% on a £120,000 home and live 25 years, and when you die £100,000 needs repaying.
-Though house price rises can offset this.
+For example...
+Borrow £20,000 aged 65 at 5.5% on a £120,000 home and live 25 years, and when you die £76,000 needs repaying from your estate (though house price rises can offset this).

 We're no fans of these deals, but for some there's no alternative.
-Make sure you read these key points first ...
+Make sure you read these key points first:

 Explore downsizing instead.
 For many, a cheaper way to release equity is to downsize – sell and move to a smaller home.
-So explore this, but do it sooner – anecdotally, while many still feel up to moving in their sixties, as they get older the disinclination to move sets in so it's much tougher.
+So explore this, but do it sooner – anecdotally, while many still feel up to moving in their 60s, as they get older the disinclination to move sets in so it's much tougher.

 Don't think "I may as well do it in one go".
-For example, if you think you may need £40,000 from your house to cover ten years, see if it's possible to get £20,000 now and the rest in five years.
+For example, if you think you may need £40,000 from your house to cover 10 years, see if it's possible to get £20,000 now and the rest in five years.
 It'll usually work out much cheaper, plus you may need more cash later for long term care.

 Check now – you could save £1,000s by lowering your band

-Next day got the letter from the Council stating the same and that the refund was £2369.
-Money was paid into my account yesterday.
-Total time less than 4 weeks.
+Last week got the letter from VOA saying we were being reduced to [band] E, effective from when we moved in, back in August 2000.
+Next day, we got the letter from the council stating the same and that the refund was £2,369.
+The money was paid into my account yesterday.
+Total time: less than 4 weeks.

 Check your account online – you may be owed over £100 worth

-If you've ever lost or misplaced vouchers you can access the codes online for instant redemption, or get the vouchers re-issued.
+If you've ever lost or misplaced vouchers, you can access the codes online for instant redemption, or get the vouchers re-issued.